 - Use a faster processor or optimise the code.
 Unfortunately, the STM32F072RBT6 appears to be too slow to run the emulator in real time.
 For example, when viewing the ‘mission’ time, the second counter increments at less than one second per second.

-- Use DFU to communicate with LEDs, rather than pausing the emulator.
+- Use DMA (e.g. DMA SPI) to write to the LEDs, rather than pausing the emulator.

 - Include option to feed IMU data into the emulator.